smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/06_determine_foreign_key_paths.md

 The `##foreign_keys_map` table is available if you need details about the columns involved in each foreign key relationship.

-⚠️ During testing, no missing index recommendations were generated and performance was not an issue.
+⚠️ During testing, no missing index recommendations were generated, and performance was not an issue.
 However, if performance issues do arise, you may want to consider applying a custom indexing strategy.

 #### Example Execution